Five Important Life Lessons from the Playground

 How can adults who supervise the playground—at school, in public parks, or in our back yards—best use that time to reinforce the skills kids need to thrive?
 In a recent blog post with our partners at United Way, Playworks New England shares life lessons from the playground, and strategies adults can use to support social and emotional skill development through play.
 We are sharing them again here.

-In an increasingly polarized society, how can we teach our children to be inclusive and empathetic toward their peers?
-Encourage girls and boys to play together, and give older children incentive to include younger kids.
+Encourage kids to play together, and give older children incentive to include younger kids.
 When there are language barriers, facilitate games like foursquare or Penalty-Kick Soccer that can be learned and played without verbal communication.
 Avoid games where kids will be permanently ‘out.’
 Instead, play games like ‘Watch Your Back Tag’ or ‘Crossover Dodgeball’ where everyone can participate until the game is over.

 Conflict resolution